E10 petrol compatibility

 - If you have a car that was built in 2010 and later, your vehicle will be compatible for use on E10

-- The majority of vehicles are actually compatible before 2010, but please check the list of incompatible vehicles on the left to confirm.
+- The majority of vehicles are actually compatible before 2010, but please check the list of incompatible vehicles in the above tables.